7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - Delay feels emotionally safer than action

-So instead of facing discomfort now, the mind pushes it into an imagined future version of life where things will feel easier or more manageable.
+So instead of dealing with discomfort now, your mind pushes it into a future version of life where everything somehow feels easier or more manageable.

-The problem is that the “perfect time” rarely shows up.
+The problem is that the “perfect time” rarely arrives.

-If you find yourself repeatedly postponing meaningful change, it’s often less about timing and more about comfort zone protection showing up as delay.
+When you keep putting off meaningful change, it’s often less about timing and more about your comfort zone protecting itself through delay.

 6. You Have Ideas, But Rarely Follow Through

-Many people who are stuck in their comfort zone aren’t short on ideas.
+Many people who are stuck in their comfort zone don’t struggle with a lack of ideas.

-In fact, they usually have plenty of them:
+In fact, they often have plenty of them:

 - Goals